128technology/docs/docs/config_command_guide.md

 ##### source-spec (union)

 A source address prefix, QSN, service-group or combination of tenant-name and prefix.

 Must be one of the following types:

+##### (0) ip-prefix (union)

+The ip-prefix type represents an IP prefix and is IP version neutral.
+The format of the textual representations implies the IP version.

+Must be one of the following types: